h-steffan/josh/README.md

 - check if only one instance is running on a client
 - adotping sligh time differences between hub and clients by storing the bias
 - when deleting move file instead to a versioning tree with date marked outside the folder tree under sync
+- exclude files which are considered to be client only using the .exclude ....
+- getting alerted when files are uploaded by using the .alter ....